appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 The `Save/Discard` column can't be deleted, only hidden; if the update mode is switched to Multi row or if editing is turned off in the table, this column automatically disappears.

 :::info
-While you are configuring the **onSave** or **onDiscard** events, you can use the `updatedRow` property to access the data of the row that has been updated.
+While you are configuring the **onSave** or **onDiscard** events, you can use the `updatedRow` property to access the updated row data.
 :::

 As an alternative to using the `Save/Discard` buttons and events, you can configure the **onSubmit** event in each column's settings to run a query that saves the new data.
 The onSubmit event takes place whenever the user clicks away from the edited cell, or presses the Enter key within it.

 #### Update mode (multi row)

-**Multi row** - Cells can be edited across any number of rows at a time.
+> **Multi row** - Cells can be edited across any number of rows at a time.
 Updated rows are saved all at once by using an external Button widget, which you should place onto the canvas and configure to run a query that submits multiple rows to a datasource.

 In this mode, users are free to choose when to save their edited rows.
 To facilitate this, take a look at this example of setting up a new Save button: